Guide written by:

 Think about whether you want to add aesthetic value to your home or simply keep out animals and enclose your property.

-There's nothing much to it: simply plant some leylandii or conifer and wait for it to grow for extra coverage.
+There's nothing much to it: simply pout some hedge plants in the ground and wait for them to grow to provide extra coverage.

-Brushwood offers a more natural look due and provides some noise insulation.
+Brushwood offers a more natural look and provides some noise insulation.
+It doesn't hold an awful lot of heat so your soil won't dry out as quickly as with a wire fence.

 This option isn't the best option aesthetically speaking but it does have the advantage of being highly effective!

+Whatever option you choose, be aware that screening does not provide any protection against intrusion.
+In terms of longevity, natural hedging is the best option (even though you usually have to wait for it to grow).
 Reed screening tends to stain and break down over time, so it's better to go for brushwood if you don't want to start over every year – especially if you live in a particularly windy area.
-If you want to improve the security of your property, install an alarm.
+If you want to enhance the security of your property, install an alarm.

 Final tips for choosing your fencing